Sexpositivities in Bulletpoints

 The transformation of sexual morals still continues – quite unspectacularly, but nonetheless profound.
 Looks like progress.
 But: The sexual freedom we are enjoying today is not the result of a societal or political interest in our well-being.
 Sex is (erroneously) not considered powerful anymore.
 It actually seems to have become a somewhat ordinary matter.
 Capitalism has no reason to object against sexual liberty either: The more we diversify our lifestyles, the more individual and flexible we become, the better!
 (Have more dates.
 Buy more sexy stuff.
 Buy more books.
 Book more workshops.
 Bring your friends.)

 Sex-positivity is not for free.
 Rents and infrastructure must be paid, professionals must make a living.
 There´s pretty much nothing we can do about it.
-Can we still make a statement against the commercial exploitation of desire and “libidinal mass consumption” (thanks, Houellebecq!)?
+Can we still make a statement against the commercial exploitation of desire and “libidinal mass consumption” (thanks for the term, Houellebecq!)?
 Can we provide equal chances to develop an erotically fulfilling life?
 Can we ensure that the necessities of life do not put us under too much pressure?

 Power Structures